Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Measurements Do You Need?

-On the other hand, you may have no idea where to start with even selecting a harness.
-No problem, we’ll take a look at many of the different types available and that should point you in the right direction!
-Then it’s just a matter of measuring up your kitty by following the steps below.
-Read on to learn more about choosing a harness for which you can measure your kitty.
+Conversely, you may have no idea where to start with even selecting a harness.
+That’s no problem, as we look at many of the different types available, and that should point you in the right direction!
+Then it’s just a matter of measuring your kitty by following these steps.

 If you’ve had a preliminary browse around, maybe in-store or online, you would have seen right away that there’s quite a variety of harnesses available.
-Most harnesses conform to either the H-type, figure-eight, vest and jacket-type designs.
+Most harnesses conform to either the H-type, figure-eight, vest, or jacket-type designs.

 H-Type and Figure-Eight Harnesses